Underpriced rent of a dwelling: increase on renewal of lease

 The rent increase applies to the renewed contract.

-However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annual to the renewed contract and at subsequent renewals.
+However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annually to the renewed contract and on subsequent renewals.

-If the disagreement persists despite the CDC's intervention, the landlord (or tenant) may refer the matter to the protection litigation judge, provided that it is done before the end of the lease.
+If the disagreement persists despite CDC's intervention, the landlord (or tenant) may refer the case to the protection litigation judge, provided that this is done before the end of the lease.

 Répondez aux questions successives et les réponses s’afficheront automatiquement